-Reinforcing steel is less well connected in CE built with separate bags (Figure 14).
-Tubes allow steel to embed in longer elements of contained earthen wall material.
+Reinforcing steel is not well connected to the wall masses in CE built with separate bags (Figure 14).
+Tube containers allow steel to embed in longer elements of contained earth wall material.

 Figure 14: Bags limit rebar integration with wall material even when mixed with short tubes.